-Rumex, commonly known as Red Vein Dock or simply Dock, is a genus of plants that belong to the family Polygonaceae.
-These herbaceous perennials typically grow in clumps or rosettes and have vibrant red veins and striking foliage.
+Rumex, commonly known as Red Vein Dock or Sorrel, is a genus of plants that belong to the family Polygonaceae.
+These evergreen perennials typically grow in clumps or rosettes and have vibrant red veins and striking foliage.
 Their elongated leaves, ranging from deep green to reddish-green, create an eye-catching display in gardens and landscapes.

 Most Rumex species prefer full to partial sun.
 Ample sunlight promotes healthy growth and foliage development.
 It also contributes to the production of flavorful leaves in culinary varieties.
 While some Rumex species can tolerate light shade, providing sufficient sunlight is essential for optimal performance and vitality.